-- o "When I tell you to start, raise your (right/left) leg, approximately six inches off the ground, foot parallel to the ground."
-(Demonstrate one leg stance.) - o "Keep both legs straight and your arms by your side." - o "While holding that position, count out loud in the following manner: "one thousand and one, one thousand and two, one thousand and three, and so on, until told to stop."
-(Demonstrate a count, as follows: "one thousand and one, one thousand and two, one thousand and three, etc." Officer should not look at his foot when conducting the demonstration - OFFICER SAFETY.) - o "Keep your arms at your sides at all times and keep watching the raised foot." - o "Do you understand?"
+- "When I tell you to start, raise your (right/left) leg with the foot approximately six inches off the ground, keeping your raised foot parallel to the ground."
+(Demonstrate one leg stance.) - o "Keep both legs straight and your arms at your side." - "While holding that position, count out loud in the following manner: "one thousand one, one thousand two, one thousand three, and so on, until told to stop."
+(Demonstrate a count, as follows: "one thousand one, one thousand two, one thousand three, etc." Officer should not look at his foot when conducting the demonstration OFFICER SAFETY.) - o "Keep your arms at your sides at all times and keep watching the raised foot." - o "Do you understand?"
 (Make sure subject indicates understanding.) - o Instruct the subject to begin the test.

 NOTE: It is important that this test last for thirty seconds.
 You must keep track of the time.
-If the subject counts slowly, you will tell them to stop when thirty seconds have gone by, even if, for example, the subject has only counted to "one thousand and twenty".
-On the other hand, if the subject is counting rapidly, they may count to "one thousand and forty before the thirty seconds has gone by and you say to stop.
+If the subject counts slowly, you will tell them to stop when thirty seconds have gone by, even if, for example, the subject has only counted to "one thousand twenty".
+On the other hand, if the subject is counting rapidly, they may count to "one thousand forty before the thirty seconds has gone by and you say to stop.